 For more information on my rental properties check out my complete guide to purchasing long-term rentals.

 How I bought rental property 11

 Rental property number 11 was listed for $94,500, which was an extremely low price.
 The home was an estate sale and I set up a showing as soon as the property was listed.
 The house had four bedrooms, two bathrooms and a large detached two car garage.
 I knew there would be a lot of interest in this property because it was so cheap.
-Our market in Northern Colorado has increased 30% in the last two years and it is hard to find houses like this under $150,000, let along under $100,000.
+Our market in Northern Colorado has increased 30% in the last two years and it is hard to find houses like this under $150,000, let alone under $100,000.
 I made an offer right away for full price and I was informed they expected more offers and would be reviewing all offers in a couple of days.
 I discuss how I handle multiple offer situations in detail in this article, but my general philosophy is it is better to pay more than I have to for a great deal than to lose that deal.